WiseFarAI/AIPAT/README.md

 Q: Will you publicly release the testing method and questions?

 A: No, we will not publicly release the testing method and questions.
 While we recognize the importance of transparency and openness in scientific research, we also need to protect our intellectual property and maintain the integrity of our work.
-By keeping our testing method and questions private, we can ensure that our results are accurate and reliable, and that they cannot be easily replicated or bypassed by other researchers or organizations.
+By keeping our testing method and questions private, we can ensure that our results are accurate and reliable, and that they cannot be easily replicated or bypassed by other researchers or organizations who may then falsely claim that their models are fair when they have not been evaluated using our rigorous methods.

 However, we are committed to making our findings accessible to the public and to the broader community of AI and Data Science professionals.
 We encourage others to replicate our findings and contribute to our ongoing efforts to evaluate the political biases present in AI models.
 We are always open to more crowdsourced data and feedback from the community, and we welcome collaboration with other researchers and organizations.

 As a commercial company operating in the AI and Data Science space, we believe that it is important to strike a balance between protecting our intellectual property and promoting transparency and accountability in our work.
 We are confident that our approach will allow us to continue to produce high-quality, reliable, and trustworthy results while maintaining the confidentiality of our testing methods and questions.